When I started traveling over a decade ago, one of the first things I did was move abroad to teach English.

 While travel in and of itself isn’t really “résumé worthy” (even though it can teach you a lot of hard and soft skills), teaching English abroad is a legitimate job you can add to your résumé.

-Just like teachers in your home country, as an ESL teacher, you’ll need to manage students, prepare lessons, grade assignments, and handle administrative work, skills that translate to all kinds of different jobs in a variety of fields.
+Like teachers in your home country, as an ESL teacher, you’ll need to manage students, prepare lessons, grade assignments, and handle administrative work, skills that translate to different jobs in various fields.

 4. There are jobs all around the world.